Back-2-School Health Clinics

 To learn more about eMergU and to register for NO COST counseling, please click here.

 Healthy Students Make Smarter Students

-The annual cost to society for obesity is estimated at nearly $100 billion.
-Overweight children are much more likely to become overweight adults unless they adopt and maintain healthier patterns of eating and exercise.
+Obesity is estimated to cost society nearly $100 billion annually.
+Children who are overweight are much more likely to become overweight adults if they do not adopt and maintain healthy eating and exercise habits.